CalmDownKarm/automatic-adventure/Readme.md

           description: The index of the todo to delete.
           required: true
 ```
-Finally once you're all set up, you log into the chatgpt ui, use the interface to add a plugin, point it to your manifest url and you're all set.
+Finally once you're all set up, you log into the chatgpt ui, in the interface go to the plugin store, click "develop your own plugin" and point it to your server url, in my case it was `localhost:3333`